Watchmaker Swatch goes into car batteries as investors question strategy

 "I have not heard that they were cutting costs, but they should probably do that."

-A spokesman for Swatch Group declined to comment on criticism of the group's strategy.
-He said the company was always managing costs, but was not planning to reduce production capacity now or in the future.
+A spokesman for Swatch Group declined to comment on criticism of its strategy but said in an emailed statement the company was not planning to reduce production capacity now or in the future.

-He pointed to an interview Hayek gave to Swiss newspaper Handelszeitung in October, in which he said: "We never just wait, we are always moving, but there is no reason to change our strategy.
-We always try to get better when it comes to efficiency and costs."

-Hayek regularly stresses that he and his family, the group's controlling shareholders, won't cut jobs or raise prices to satisfy financial markets seeking short-term profits.

-The share price has fallen by 10 percent so far this year on top of a 21 percent drop last year.
-That compares to 7 and 19 percent declines respectively at rival Richemont (CFR.S).
-Swatch trades at a 15 percent discount to Richemont relative to 12-month forward earnings.
+The share price has fallen by 12 percent so far this year on top of a 21 percent drop last year.
+That compares to 7 and 19 percent declines respectively at rival Richemont.
+Swatch trades at a 17 percent discount to Richemont relative to 12-month forward earnings.

 At over 20 percent, short interest in Swatch's bearer shares is no longer at the peaks seen earlier this year, but still high, IHS Markit data shows, reflecting short sellers' expectation that the shares will fall further.